btcpayserver/btcpayserver-doc/FAQ/FAQ-Deployment.md

 On a self-hosted BTCPay, the unlimited amount of users and stores can be attached.
 That's why there are users who opened their servers for others to use.
 Most of them are community-driven and free.
 See this list of [thid-party BTCPay hosts](/ThirdPartyHosting.md)

 ### Unable to register first user and I do not have a login yet?
 When you deploy your BTCPay Server, you should first register a user (during server synchronization).
 This user is automatically the server admin.
-If your BTCPay only shows Login and you are unable to register the first user after initial deployment, someone else has registered on your server as the admin.
+If your BTCPay only shows Login in the header menu, and you are unable to register the first user after initial deployment, someone else has registered on your server as the admin.
 Although this is unlikely to occur (the user would need to know and watch your BTCPay domain name), they had access to your ssh private keys, thus you should redeploy a new server for security reasons.

 ## Web-deployment